Should you buy an Apple Watch in 2022?

 Then, you only get a short summary of the information, providing the app name along with a brief bit of context.
 From there, you get to decide if you want to stop what you're doing and view more.

 There's also a Notification Center, just like on iPhone, so you can swipe down and glance at everything and anything that's come in and quickly see what's happening and what, potentially, you need to take care of.
 And you can do it without reaching into your pocket or bag.

 Facebook messages, turn-by-turn directions, airplane boarding passes, coffee cards, and other app interactions can benefit from being more easily accessible.
-If that appeals to you, Apple Watch might appeal to you.

 Strava, Nike+, RunKeeper, and most other popular exercise apps have extensions for Apple Watch as well: You get to add the convenience of Apple Watch to whatever system and community you're already involved with.

 If you're ready to achieve your health and fitness goals, Apple Watch will certainly help you get there!

 Apple Pay on Apple Watch is magic.
 Instead of having to fumble for your wallet or even your iPhone, you simply press a button on your Apple Watch, hold it close to the terminal, and you're done.
 What makes it so great is that it's always right there on your wrist, it never reveals your real credit card number or personal information, and if it loses contact with your skin (via the heart rate monitor), it shuts off so no one else can use it.